galaxyproject/galaxy-hub/src/cloudman/index.md

 The following is a non-exhaustive list of scenarios when it is beneficial to use Galaxy on the Cloud:
 * Do not want to spend time setting up a Galaxy instance
 * Need to customize a Galaxy instance with new tools or genome reference data
+* Have run up against the quotas on a public server
 * Have variable or high requirements for compute or storage resources

-### Getting started with Galaxy on the Cloud
+### Getting started

-To start your own *Galaxy in the Cloud* cluster, see the [Getting Started](/src/cloudman/getting-started/index.md) page.
-This page describes concepts and points to key features of using Galaxy on the Cloud.
+To start your own *Galaxy CloudMan*, see the [Getting Started](/src/cloudman/getting-started/index.md) page.

 ### Determining the size of your cloud cluster